-\Counseling session is to determine if student is capable of being on campus and/or residing in campus housing and not be a threat to themself or other students.
+\Counseling session is to determine if student is capable of being on campus and/or residing in campus housing and not be a threat to themselves or other students.
 Continuing enrollment and/or residence hall occupancy is based on outcome.

-2. Conduct/behavior which:
+Conduct/behavior which:

-• A student directed by a college official to isolate/quarantine for COVID-19 violates the directive by leaving isolation/quarantine inappropriately or without permission and alternative/distance learning for all classes as determined/approved by the instructor.
+• A student directed by a college official to isolate/quarantine for COVID-19 violates the directive by leaving isolation/quarantine inappropriately or without permission.